PINPAL/Frupis/README.md

 }
 ```

-You can change the fontFamily to fit your desired font but you must again make sure that you are using a font that has both powerline support and Nerd Fonts.
+You can change the fontFamily to fit your desired font but you must again make sure that you are using a font that has both powerline support and patched with Nerd Fonts.

 ## Preview